 Lilt's productivity gains helped to reduce Intel's translation costs by 40% year-over-year

 Intel employs over 110,000 people spread across offices and facilities in over 60 countries.
 With such a global footprint, Intel needs to provide a consistent experience to customers, employees, and partners who speak different languages and come from different cultures - every single day.
-That's why the company decided to leverage Lilt's AI-powered translation services in order to reduce costs and improve time-to-market.
+That's why the company decided to leverage Lilt's AI translation solution in order to reduce costs and improve time-to-market.

-Lilt’s translation services are enabled by the Lilt Platform, which uses AI and automation to drive productivity and efficiency at every step in the localization process.
+Lilt’s translation services are enabled by the Lilt Contextual AI Engine, which uses AI and adaptation to drive productivity and efficiency at every step in the localization process.
 In only a few months of using Lilt, Intel has achieved significant savings on translation costs.
-Lilt’s adaptive neural machine translation (NMT) technology has enabled Intel to translate the same amount of content while reducing costs by 40% year-over-year.
+Lilt’s Contextual AI Engine is instantly retrained using linguist feedback, enabling Intel to translate the same amount of content while reducing costs by 40% year-over-year.
 The impact of that reduction is significant, enabling one of Intel’s business units to double its volume of translated content with only a marginal increase in budget.

 Intel IT had been looking to reinvent the way it approached localization so it could better serve its internal stakeholders.
 The company had made several attempts to upgrade its localization processes, but those attempts had resulted in incremental - rather than transformational - improvements.
-When the company came across Lilt, it saw potential in Lilt’s new way of applying AI and automation to localization.
+When the company came across LILT, it saw potential in LILT’s new way of applying contextual AI to localization.

 “We had been exploring our options to support a significant increase in demand for translation and localization services across Intel but wanted to do so at a sustainable cost with a very lean team.
 It was clear that we needed to be more aggressive in our approach and adopt a more innovative model,” said Loïc Dufresne de Virel, Intel's head of localization.